-While the MSA requires that stock status determinations be based on criteria specified in the FMP, in some instances, the most recent science in a peer reviewed stock assessment may recommend the use of SDC other than that specified in the FMP to determine stock status.
-In fact, the terms of reference for research assessments typically specify that SDC be re-evaluated and/or updated.
+recommend the use of SDC other than that specified in the FMP to determine stock status.
+In fact, the terms of reference for research assessments typically specify that SDC be re-evaluated.

 These cases raise questions about what information should be used to make stock status determinations.
 Many FMPs establish an SDC framework where each assessment updates the SDC calculations and recommends status relative to the SDC.
 However, new assessment-generated SDCs that have not been specified in an FMP should not be used for status determinations, even where they represent BSIA.